KaniNetwork/custom-lang/README.md

 ![Role Example](docs/roleexample.png)

-The first part of the role is his name ( ⚠️ You can't provide one, if you want to remove the role of the language, just fill the description with "disable")
+The first part of the role is his name ( ⚠️ You are obliged to provide one, if you want to remove the role of the language, just fill the description with "disable")

 After this, we have the description.
 That can be split in multiple part (here 5) :